Emergency Planning

 2. Update the Local Emergency Management Plan (LEMP) every year.

-4. Adopt river corridor protection in flood hazard bylaws and in town plans.
+5. Adopt river corridor protection in flood hazard bylaws and in town plans.
+See below on this page for WRC guidance.

 In a disaster